Eddio0141/UniTAS/internal-docs/movie-processor.md

 - It will process the "main" sections of the opcodes such as the main scope, or subroutines
 - It will process the concurrently running methods, which the script can subscribe with through built in method

-# Execution start
+# Execution overview in updates
-It will execute a frame where the user can configure what keys should be pressed, and set up other stuff
+- Set env through save state, startup properties, etc
+- Wait for FixedUpdate sync to savestate / soft restart
+- SYNCED
+- Loop start
+- Update input -> executes a frame of the engine, sets env
+- Update other scripts -> env is applied to everything
+- Loop end

 # Executing external methods
 ## Basic idea